Cyber Security Recruitment Tips for Employers

 6. Look for Experience and Knowledge

-Some of the industry’s most talented cybersecurity experts lacked a traditional educatiod.
+Some of the industry’s most talented cybersecurity experts lacked a traditional education.
 Yet, they excel at finding novel solutions to problems.
 As a result of this, they see issues from a different perspective.

-Candidates should also have strong,g soft skills, but most people won’t pick those up in school.
-According to Brown of the National Cyber Scholarship Foundation, “there is essentially nothing given in soft skills—communications, business writing, leadership, critical thinking” at universities that award degrees in cybersecurity.
+Candidates should also have strong soft skills, but most people won’t pick those up in school.
+Brown from the National Cyber Scholarship Foundation states that universities offering cybersecurity degrees lack emphasis on essential soft skills such as communication, business writing, leadership, and critical thinking.

 While examining a piece of technology, a skilled security analyst will want to know how it can be exploited or manipulated in ways other than what it was designed for.